tamas1023/CarRent/README.md

   - Delete cars
   - Add a new car
   - History, where the admin can search for a car or a user, and the dates

+## How To Use

+This webpage is running in 'Render Service' mode, so the webpage will load slowly, so wait around half to one minute.
+[To the webpage](https://carrent-frontend.onrender.com)

+If you see no cars, that is maybe because my database is currently not accessible, because I use a free database hosting service, and sometimes it is overloaded.

+The image changing in the profile and in cars is temporarily **disabled**, until I find a safe and reliable way to check the uploaded images.